Murder of Leann Whitlock: Trial of Tommy Strickler

 A week after the murder of Leann Whitlock, Tommy Strickler was arrested along with Donna Tudor after he was seen driving the car of Whitlock's boyfriend.
 Strickler was charged with capital murder, robbery, and kidnapping, while Tudor was charged with grand larceny for the alleged theft of the car.
 Henderson, who was still at large at that point, was also charged in absentia with capital murder, robbery, and kidnapping.
 Under Virginia state law, the offense of capital murder carries the death penalty.

-The trial of Strickler began on June 18, 1990.
+Strickler's trial began on June 18, 1990.
 It was adduced during the trial that an eyewitness had seen Strickler approaching Whitlock's car and forcing her into the vehicle shortly before the abduction.
 Another eyewitness had also seen Strickler driving the victim's car near Augusta County on the date of the abduction.
-Donna Kay Tudor, who received the stolen earrings of Whitlock, testified in court that she overheard both Henderson and Strickler talking about killing an African-American woman, addressing her with a racial slur; Whitlock was African-American.
+Tudor, who received Whitlock's stolen earrings, testified in court that she overheard both Henderson and Strickler talking about killing an African-American woman, addressing her with a racial slur; Whitlock was African-American.
 The prosecution also argued that the death of Whitlock was the work of two persons, as it was more likely for either Henderson or Strickler to hold the victim down while the other threw the rock down and inflicted fatal blows to Whitlock's head.
 Augusta County Commonwealth's Attorney A. Lee Ervin, who prosecuted Strickler during the trial, reportedly described the murder of Leann Whitlock as "outrageously vile, horrible and inhuman", and admonished Strickler for his actions.